tangowithcode/tango_with_django_2/manuscript/chapter17-jquery.md

 T> ### Performing a Hard Refresh
 T> When working with `static` files -- especially JavaScript (that changes often when you are developing) -- you may find that your changes don't filter down to your browser, even though you saved the file!
+T>
-T> Browsers are developed to try and reduce the bandwidth used as much as possible.
-This means that browser caches -- which are where files that make up a webpage are locally stored -- may not be updated with changes to your static files if you update them often.
-The solution to this problem is to either clear your browser's cache or to perform a [*hard refresh*](https://refreshyourcache.com/en/cache/).
+T> Browsers are developed to try and reduce used bandwidth as much as possible.
+If you request a page multiple times, it is likely that after the initial request, the content you see will be stored in a *browser cache* on your computer.
+This means that when developing your project (and changing things rapidly), content may not be refreshed with the most up-to-date implementation.
+The solution to this problem is to either clear your browser's cache, or to perform a [*hard refresh*](https://refreshyourcache.com/en/cache/).
 The command you issue depends on your browser and operating system.
 Windows systems should work with CTRL+F5, with Macs using CMD+SHIFT+R.